 One way to protect from spikes is with the installation of Surge Arrestors.
 A surge arrestor is the initial step for whole-house protection of appliances.
 It safeguards all hard-wired equipment (light switches, heating and air-conditioning systems, ceiling fans, etc.) which you can’t protect with plug-in surge devices.
 Most arrestors can cut a surge to 600 volts.
 The suppressor then takes over, reducing it to a more manageable voltage.

 Arrestors cost around $50 to $250.
 You should hire a licensed electrician.
-They will connect the arrestors to your electrical service panel for around $100 (depending upon local electrician rates).
+They will connect the arrestors to your electrical service panel for around $100 (depending on local electrician rates).
 Many local electrical utility companies can also install surge arrestors near electricity meters.

 Remember, power protection is very important for your espresso equipment as it is your computer equipment and other household appliances.

 Please note the above information is subject to copyright.
 It cannot be published by any means without the expressed written consent of 1st-line Equipment, LLC.
-Want to lean more?
-Please visit our Knowledge Base.